shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 - **Lexical Enviornment :-**

-    Lexical environment is the terms which means current execution context's memoary along with its lexical parent's execution context's memory.'
+    Lexical environment is the term which means current execution context's memory along with its lexical parent's execution context's memory ie for functions.'

     In simple words we get refrence of parents memory as well in child execution contexts memory and that's called as lexical environment.